 The mere act of writing, on a daily basis, in your stress diary, will help you.

 Writing about problematical situations can improve your immune system, and your health.
 Reflective narrative is best, with lots of ‘causal words’ and explanations, such as: How did it happen?
 Why did it happen?
 Who did what?
 How?
 What are the connections here?
 Which bit caused which result?
 And so on.

 Also use emotive words, as long as you do not indulge in exaggeration about potential threats or dangers; avoid self-pity; avoid condemning and damning of yourself, others or the world.
 (These ideas are based on the findings of the research of Professor James Pennebaker, combined with the insights of E-CENT theory).

 And as mentioned above, it is important to rewrite your statement to make it maximally positive in tone, and hopeful in expectation.
 Always end you diary episode by focusing on ‘coping strategies’, which are things you can do to calm yourself down, or solve practical aspects of your stress problem.
 (Bolton et al, 2004).
 As you work on later sections of this book, you will become more skillful at using your diary as a powerful tool for self-reflection and decision making.

 When you have written a couple of pages of therapeutic writing, about some current or historic problem of your own, you could also get professional support and feedback, direction, etc., from Dr Jim Byrne, via his Email Counselling service.

-For a systematic approach to the use of writing therapy, please see my new eBook on Narrative Therapy and the Writing Solution: The emotive-cognitive approach to feeling better***
+For a systematic approach to the use of writing therapy, please see my new paperback/eBook on How to Write a New Life for Yourself.***